Skip to content

 Choose Tray.ai if

-Enterprises that need production-grade reliability, security track record, and vendor accountability — especially for mission-critical workflows and governed AI agents.
+Enterprises that need production-grade reliability, proven security track record, and vendor accountability — especially for mission-critical workflows, governed AI agents, and organizations migrating from shadow IT to controlled, auditable automation.

 Choose n8n if

-Small technical teams that want full self-hosted control for non-critical workflows and can absorb security + scaling operational overhead.
+Individuals and small technical teams that want self-hosted control for non-critical, experimental workflows and can absorb security patching, scaling engineering, and operational overhead without vendor SLAs.

 Pricing reality